 What are the prospects for a solution to the crisis?

-Even if the coalition can set aside its divisions in the face of the coronavirus, the underlying causes of Yemen’s conflict will continue to prove difficult to resolve: Political factions are unlikely to compromise on the distribution of power, and militias will be reluctant to give up their arms.
-A lasting solution will require appeasing the three major factions: the Houthis, Hadi’s government, and the STC, each of which has unique interests and internal divisions.
-Any new government, meanwhile, will need significant foreign assistance to fight terrorist groups, rebuild the country’s devastated infrastructure, and address immense humanitarian needs.
+Although the Riyadh Agreement appeared to founder when the STC declared self-governance in March, the separatists’ return to the deal has raised hopes that Yemen can overcome its internal divisions.
+Still, peace between the internationally recognized government and the Houthis remains elusive, and experts worry that lingering friction among regional actors, including Iran, Saudi Arabia, and the UAE could mean the war will continue.
+The underlying causes of Yemen’s conflict will continue to prove difficult to resolve.
+Political factions are unlikely to compromise on the distribution of power, and militias will be reluctant to give up their arms.
+A lasting solution will require appeasing the three major factions: the Houthis, Hadi’s government, and the STC, each of which has unique interests.
+Any new government, meanwhile, will need significant foreign assistance to fight terrorist groups, rebuild the country’s devastated infrastructure, and address growing humanitarian needs amid the coronavirus pandemic.